-Little Wonders embraces each child’s individuality.
-Experienced and credentialed staff have designed a curriculum that encourages children to develop and learn according to their own learning styles, interests and development.
+Little Wonders utilizes The Creative Curriculum within the infant, toddler and preschool classrooms.
+Using Creative Curriculum's 36 objectives of development and learning our experienced and credentialed staff encourage children to develop and learn according to their own unique learning styles, interests and development.
 Our curriculum provides opportunities for growth and increased independence in the following areas:

 Artistic and musical expression